AuthorCarpentry/FSCI-2019/02-markdown.md

 ----------------------------------------------------

-## Anatomy of an RMarkdown Reproducible Report
+## Anatomy of an Rmarkdown Reproducible Report

 It's time to start building your own Reproducible Report!
 The course instructors have prepared all the content as text and script files, so you can focus on learning Rmarkdown.
 Let's go step by step:

 #### Step 1.

-In RStudio, navigate through the `Files` pane to the `FSCI-2018-files` subfolder and open the exercise file `Base_2013_day2_in.Rmd`.
+In RStudio, navigate through the `Files` pane to the `FSCI-2019-files` subfolder and open the exercise file `Base_2013_day2_in.Rmd`.
 Immediately save it as `Base_2013_day2_out.Rmd` and close the 'in' file.
 We will  continue to work on the 'out' file during this lesson.
 By the end of the course, that 'out' file will be ready to publish online, showcasing your open authoring skills!

 #### Step 2.
 Note that the `.Rmd` exercise file has three main components: